Bima (dredge): History

 Bima was built in Singapore in 1976, by Billiton Mining, a subsidiary of Royal Dutch Shell, to mine tin off Malaysia.
 It was launched in 1979, to dredge tin ore in the seas off Indonesia.
 It was bought by Inspiration Gold Company for US$20 million, and moved to Alaska, to dredge gold in the Bering Sea off of Nome in 1986.
 As a gold dredge, it operated with a crew of 95, for two shifts of 48.
 It concluded its gold mining in 1990, and moved to Seattle, Washington, USA, to be auctioned off, as it had been unprofitable in mining gold, though it mined 130,000 oz of gold.
 At the time it was owned by Western Gold Exploration and Mining Co. of Golden, Colorado, USA; a subsidiary of Inspiration Resources Corp. of New York State, USA.
 It ended up being sold for scrap.
+The BIMA now resides in Juneau, Alaska and operates as a fuel barge for Allen Marine Tours.